mattpap/masters-thesis/sphinx/src/algorithms.rst

 =========================

 In |sympy| we employ Horner scheme [Geddes1992algorithms]_ for evaluation of univariate polynomials over arbitrary domains.
-Horner scheme was proved to be the optimal algorithm for evaluation, which takes minimum number of additions and multiplications.
+The algorithm of Horner was proved to be the optimal method for evaluation of polynomials, which takes minimum number of additions and multiplications necessary to compute a result.
 In the multivariate case, Horner scheme is non--unique, thus there are many different schemes possible, which lead to different evaluation times.
 Currently we use a *natural* scheme, which is a consequence of using by default recursive polynomial representation.
 In the past we experimented with greedy algorithms for optimizing multivariate Horner scheme [Ceberio2004greedy]_, however, without much success.
-This was because, although evaluation was considerably faster comparing to the default scheme, however optimisation times were often comparable to computation times.
+This was because, although evaluation was considerably faster comparing to the standard scheme, however optimisation times were often comparable to computation times.
 In future we may reconsider using some sort of optimisation of polynomial evaluation algorithm in the multivariate case.

-Horner scheme is a very general algorithm, which is also used in |sympy| for computing compositions and rational transformations polynomials, and many other, which require some sort of efficient evaluation of polynomials.
+Horner scheme is a very general algorithm, which is also used in |sympy| for computing compositions and rational transformations of polynomials, and many other, which require some sort of efficient evaluation of polynomials.

 The Greatest Common Divisor